SBNSoftware/SBNSoftware.github.io/sbndaq_oldwiki/SBND_DAQ_GettingStarted.md

 open two terminal windows.
 For each
  - login as sbnd on sbnd-gateway01.fnal.gov
+ - ssh to sbnd-evb04
+ - (optional: start a tmux session)
  - source "mstancar_launchdaq.sh"

  In one window, type "DAQInterface"